otam-mato/aws_site-to-site_vpn/README.md

 4. **Attach the Virtual Private Gateway to Your VPC:**
    - Once created, select the Virtual Private Gateway.
    - Click on "Actions" and select "Attach to VPC."
-   - Choose the VPC you want to attach it to and click "Attach."
+   - Choose the VPC you want to attach it to and click "Attach."<br>
    ![image](https://hackmd.io/_uploads/H1gMvXwHC.png)